samarsault/texture/README.md

 The server will watch for changes to posts, but you may need to restart with `^C` if you modify theme-related files.

+Content can be found in the `_posts` directory - edit here if you wish to add new posts or modify the content of existing posts.

 ## Contributing

 When raising a pull request, please make sure to use a sensible branch name and provide a reasonable description, highlighting at a high level what you hope to achieve with the change.